 Choose or create a card you want to repeat.

 In the card settings, choose

 Choose between daily, weekly or monthly, select a time and groups in which new cards will be created.

-Click save and you recurring card will be created copying the card model, every attributes (except members) and subcards.
+Click save and you recurring card will be created copying the card model, every fields (except members) and subcards.

-If you want to edit your recurring cards (editing attributes, changing schedule) you can do so from the project settings
+If you want to edit your recurring cards (editing fields, changing schedule) you can do so from the project settings

 Recurring cards are different from their origin cards, so you can safely archive or delete the latter, it won’t affect your scheduled card generator.